gongqilin/API/my_application/edit_application.md

     </tr>
     <tr>
         <td><a name="applicationAccessTokenURL">Access Token URL</a></td>
         <td>This is an auto generated URL that could be used to obtain the Access Token Code.
 This is a read-only field.
-Select the copy button next to this URL to copy this URL to the clip board, as shown below.  <br><br>
+Select the copy button next to the URL to copy the URL to the clipboard, as shown below.  <br><br>
         ![Copy Access Token URL](../images/CopyAccessTokenURL.png)
         <br><br>Please see [Obtaining Access Token](../getting_started/obtaining_request_token.md) for more details.
 Replace '**%3CAUTHCODE%3E**' with the actual Authorization code before using this URL.  </td>
         <td>No</td>
     </tr>
     <tr>
         <td><a name="applicationClientId">Application/Client Id</a></td>
         <td>This is a read-only field, displaying the unique Client Id.
-Select the copy button next to this, to copy this URL to the clip board, as shown below.  <br><br>
+Select the copy button next to the ID to copy this ID to the clipboard, as shown below.  <br><br>
         ![Copy Consumer Key](../images/CopyConsumerKey.png)</td>
         <td>Yes</td>
     </tr>